EconometricInstitute/feb22012-programming-website/data/week5/4-sets.md

 </text-box>

-Note that Set does not assume or guarantee anything about the order of a set of elements.
+Note that `Set` does not assume or guarantee anything about the order of a set of elements.
 A `Set` only knows which elements are contained in the `Set`, and which elements are not.
-If you iterate over a `Set`, the elements may show up in a completely different order than the order in which you added them, and for some types of `Set` it maybe even seem different every time you run your program.
+If you iterate over a `Set`, the elements may show up in a completely different order than the order in which you added them, and for some types of `Set` it may even seem different every time you run your program.
 This is very different from `List` objects, where the order of the elements is dictated by their *indices*.